scaleoutsean/eseries-perf-analyzer/README.md

 ## Update password for the monitor account

-Let's say you want to change it for `R11U01-EF300`.
-Change it on the array, then find this array in `docker-compose.yml`, change the password in `PASSWORD=`, and run `docker-compose down R11U01-EF300` followed by `docker-compose up R11U01-EF300`.
+To change the monitor account password for `R11U01-EF300`, change it on the array as array admin, find this array in `docker-compose.yml`, change the password value in the `PASSWORD=` row for the array, run `docker-compose down R11U01-EF300` followed by `docker-compose up R11U01-EF300`.

-The array name has not changed so we didn't need to edit `./collector/config.json` and rebuild `./collector/dbmanager`.
-That's why running `make build` wasn't necessary.
+The array name has not changed, so it wasn't necessary to edit `./collector/config.json` and rebuild `./collector/dbmanager`.
+That's also why running `make build` wasn't necessary.

 ## Walk-through